isomerpages/ncss-pc/_who-we-are/About President's Challenge.md

 <p>It has since supported many organisations, including those providing support
 for disadvantaged children and families, the elderly in need of care, persons with disabilities, and ex-offenders.</p>
-<p>In September 2024, the President’s Challenge was refreshed with the aim,
+<p>In September 2024, the President’s Challenge was refreshed with the aim
-of going beyond meeting immediate needs to achieve sustained social impact and uplift the aspirations, abilities and potential of individuals and communities, particularly those who start with greater odds.
+of going beyond meeting immediate needs, to achieve sustained social impact and uplift the aspirations, abilities and potential of individuals and communities, particularly those who start with greater odds.
 It also aims to widen the chances and opportunities for arts and sports talents to be